saythe17/saythe17.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a senior undergraduate majoring in computer science at [Beijing Institute of Technology](https://english.bit.edu.cn/).
+I am a senior undergraduate student pursuing a Bachelor's degree in Computer Science and Technology at Beijing Institute of Technology (BIT), China.

-My research mainly focuses on 3D computer vision.
+I am currently engaged in research that revolves around the field of 3D computer vision.
+I feel fortunate to be working under the supervision of Professor ZHAO Hao at the DISCOVER Lab, Institute for AI Industry Research, Tsinghua University.